qhull/qhull/README.txt

 To contribute to Qhull

-  Qhull is on Savannah, http://savannah.gnu.org/projects/qhull/
+  Qhull is on Savannah at http://savannah.gnu.org/projects/qhull/

 Qhull on Windows 95, 98, ME, NT, 2000, XP